aldonline/co.angel.scala.api/README.md

 # Overview

 I built this during an afternoon to force me to understand the data model behind the Angel List API.

+IT IS NOT COMPLETE
+( Probably half way there )

 Since Scala is not a popular language amongst startups I will probably leave this up to here and eventually keep on going on-demand.